 Click image for full size view.

 JS8Reporter is a Situational Awareness program, and a companion program to JS8Spotter.
-It reads MCF505 Area Assessment form data received via JS8Call / JS8Spotter and displays that data on an offline map of North America, and in filtered and tabulated reports, allowing emergency managers, radio operators, and others to visualize the operational status of infrastructure across a wide area.
+It reads F!104 SITREP Basic Check-in and F!505 Area Assessment form data received via JS8Call / JS8Spotter and displays that data on an offline map of North America, and in filtered and tabulated reports, allowing emergency managers, radio operators, and others to visualize the operational status of infrastructure across a wide area.
 Area Assessments are produced by a decentralized network of individual radio operators, making it relatively free of media or institutional bias for a very realistic assessment of conditions around the country.
+The F!104 @SITREP Basic Check-in form is an efficient way to report for times when all is well.

 JS8Reporter operates entirely offline at runtime.
 No internet connection is required once the program and its map data are installed.
 JS8Reporter can be used as a stand-alone program when provided with files exported directly from JS8Spotter; this gives emergency management professionals a powerful tool when supported by their local amateur radio operators.